 What does renters insurance cover?

-The average annual premium for a renters insurance policy is $179.
+The average annual premium for a renters insurance policy is $179, or about $15 per month.
 After you pay your claim deductible, your policy covers the following items up to the limits you designate:

 - Personal property: It replaces or repairs personal belongings that are stolen or damaged.
 It usually doesn’t matter whether the item was located in your apartment, with you while you were away from home or in your storage unit.

 - Personal liability: It protects you from legal liability if someone else is injured at your place.
 This generally includes compensation for their pain and suffering or loss of wages.

 - Others’ medical liability: It pays for doctor visits or medical procedures for someone hurt in your rental.
 (However, your own medical bills and those of your roommates are covered by your/their health insurance, not your renters insurance.)

 - Loss of use: If you can’t remain in your rental because of damage from a fire or other covered event, the policy pays for alternate housing plus food until you can return or find a new home.